python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

 - chocolatey
 - homebrew

-*Package manager resolve dependencies so the required build host artifacts are available for the build.*
+*Package managers resolve dependencies so the required build host artifacts are available for the build.*

 .. nextslide::